AGIBOT Humanoid Robots: Price, Specs & Where to Buy (2026)

 May 2025

-A2 obtains certification from China, the United States, and the European Union — triple-market approval.
+A2 obtains triple certification: China, United States, and European Union.

 Oct 2025

-Launches AGIBOT G2 industrial wheeled humanoid.
-Secures orders worth "hundreds of millions of yuan" including ~1,000 units for a major electronics manufacturer.
-Introduces LinkCraft zero-code motion platform.
+Launches G2 industrial wheeled humanoid.
+Orders worth "hundreds of millions of yuan."

 Nov 2025

-A2 achieves Guinness World Record: 106.286 km autonomous walk from Suzhou to Shanghai in 3 days.
-Total shipments surpass 5,000 units.
+A2 sets Guinness World Record: 106.286 km autonomous walk from Suzhou to Shanghai.
+Shipments surpass 5,000.

 Jan 2026